nunchistudio/blacksmith-devcenter/documentation/start/firstapp/workers.md

 They are the middlemen executing the desired tasks.
 As detailed in the ["How it works"](/blacksmith/start/onboarding/how), the `loader` and `operator` are two workers running different kind of tasks:
-- The **loader** is in charge of Loading data asynchronously into integrations.
+- The **loader** is in charge of **L**oading data asynchronously into integrations.
   This worker is necessary if you leverage Blacksmith for ETL / ELT.
-- The **operator** is in charge of running *migrations*, *operations*, and *selects* synchronously against SQL integrations and leverages a remote *mutex* for handling access locks.
-This worker is necessary if you leverage Blacksmith for SQL operations and migrations.
+- The **operator** is in charge of running *migrations* and *operations* synchronously against SQL integrations.
+It leverages a remote *mutex* for handling access locks.
+This worker is necessary if you leverage Blacksmith for SQL migrations and operations.

 ## Environment

 In addition to `BLACKSMITH_DIR`, `BLACKSMITH_ENV`, and `BLACKSMITH_EXT`, workers
-rely the following environment variables to properly work:
+rely on the following environment variables to properly work:
 ```bash
 BLACKSMITH_SERVER_URL=localhost:7200
 BLACKSMITH_NAMESPACE=default